Magisk-Modules-Repo/HideNavBar/README.md

 ## Installation
 1. Flash the module
-2. Select the desired options
+2. Select the desired options on the volume selector
 3. Reboot
 4. Enjoy!